 There may be other opportunities to do volunteer community work in the town, like helping at the community-run Museum, or helping at events like the Agricultural Fair in August where I provide a "petting zoo".

-I have started studying German, as my mom was German and since many of my workaway guests have been German, this is a good opportunity for me to learn about my German roots.
+My mom was German and since many of my Workaway guests have been German, this is a good opportunity for me to learn about my German roots.
 I would also like to refresh my Japanese and begin to learn Spanish.

 We will consider hosting guests in the winter months of November through to the end of March.
 All outside work projects end, but occasionally I need help moving feed or cleaning barns.
 If you are travelling through the area and need a rest stop for a few days, you may contact us to stay at our place, if we are available.
 We have a lot of free time in the winter, so its actually nice to have a visitor to pass the time with.
 In the winter, you will stay in the house rather than the trailer.

 We occasionally could use a reliable, trusted worker, to look after our house and animals if we take a trip during the winter months.
 This would be planned a few weeks to a month in advance.
 We travel when an opportunity arises.

 Workawayers will stay in our new, 32-foot trailer that sleeps many people with a private queen-bed room, private bunk room, and fold-away couches and benches.
 It has electric power, air-conditioning,and a heater.
 We do not use water or the toilet in the trailer, as it needs to be drained and winterized then.
 Workawayers will have access to the bathroom with toilet, shower and tub, in the house, which is just a few steps away from the trailer.
 WiFi and Netflix is available in the trailer, internet phone or video calls are possible closer to the house (on the deck).
 Deck and BBQ available for your use.
 There is a fire-pit for nighttime fires.
 You can watch the Northern Lights and enjoy the stars and see planes and satellites overhead, without any light pollution!